kpatera/PriorGen-1/README.md

     findbeta_plot(out)

-The basic two functions of the EVI analysis are findbeta() and findbetamupsi().
+The basic two functions of PriorGen are findbeta() and findbetamupsi().
 For help on these functions type:

     ?findbeta
     ?findbetamupsi